Ghazal 136, Verse 4

 As Bekhud Mohani suggests, it's not quite clear what the beloved actually did.
 There would seem to be three possibilities.
 It's their overlapping and blurring that makes the verse amusing.

-As everybody in the ghazal world knows, the wounded lovers are covered with their hearts' blood, so that they look as red as roses; and they writhe in anguish, the way roses sway and bend in the breeze; and they soon droop and die, as roses in full bloom are also soon doomed to do.
+As everybody in the ghazal world knows, the wounded lovers are dripping with blood from their wounded hearts and bloody tears, so that they look as red as roses; and they writhe in anguish, the way roses sway and bend in the breeze; and they soon droop and die, as roses in full bloom are soon doomed to die.

-There's also the wordplay with dekhnaa -- she wants to 'look at' her lovers, and the listener is enjoined to 'look at' her mischievousness.
+There's also the wordplay with dekhnaa -- she wants to 'look at' her lovers, and the addressee is enjoined to 'look at' her mischievousness.
 (Two can play the 'gazing' game.)
+In addition, to add to the wordplay, sair also means 'scene, view, spectacle' (see the definition above).

-As Arshi points out, {8,3}, with its 'bloody writhing of the wounded', is an ideal verse for comparison,
+As Arshi points out, and as Faruqi elaborates, {8,3}, with its 'bloody writhing of the wounded', is an ideal verse for comparison,